-As we have noted previously, the AIC operates under a delegation from the Minister of Treasury Board and Finance that authorizes the AIC to investigate complaints against holders and former holders of insurance agent certificates of authority.
-Pursuant to the Minister of Finance Directive No. 05/01, the Minister also delegated his powers under s.
+The AIC operates under a delegation from the Minister of Treasury Board and Finance that authorizes the AIC to investigate complaints against holders and former holders of insurance agent certificates of authority.
+Pursuant to the Ministerial Directive No. 01/11, the Minister has delegated his powers under s.
 481 to the AIC.
 Section 481 states that "[t]he Minister may direct the holder or former holder of a certificate of authority to provide to the Minister within a reasonable period of time specified in the direction any information specified by the Minister relating to the matters in s.
 480(1)."
-Subsection 2 states that the "...
+Subsection 2 states that "...
 A person served with a direction ... who has the information must provide the information in accordance with the direction."